SATHISH-SWAMY/AartCabs/README.md

 4. **Denormalize for reads.** The snapshots inside `bookings` (customer, driver, vehicle) mean a list needs one query and no joins.
 Update snapshots by Cloud Function only when the change matters.
 5. **Aggregate counters**, not scans.
 Dashboard numbers (like the "Bookings" stat in your MainPage tabs) come from `stats` docs or `daily_stats/{date}`, updated by triggers.
 Firestore `count()` aggregation is fine for small ones.
 6. **Live GPS in Realtime Database**, throttled (every 5–10 s, only while a trip is active).
 7. **Image and asset optimization.** Serve car images in WebP through a CDN with lazy loading.
-Your `CarArt` SVGs are already light; keep them for the default.
+Your `CarArt` SVGs are already light; keep them as the fallback when a category has no vehicle photo.
+For uploaded vehicle photos, generate the 320px thumbnail once at upload time and use it everywhere in lists — never let the browser download a 1200px photo to render a 90px card.
+Set `Cache-Control: public, max-age=31536000, immutable` and cache-bust with `?v={photoVersion}`.
+7b. **Never render the availability count from a live query.** `cityFleet/{cityId}` is one document read, cached 60 seconds in Express.
+Counting published vehicles per category on every dashboard load is the fastest way to a large Firestore bill.
 8. **Frontend:** code-split by role and route, memoize list rows, virtualize long tables (`react-window`) for the admin panel.
 9. **Avoid hot documents.** Firestore handles about 1 write/sec per document.
 Use sharded counters for `counters` if booking volume grows.
 10. **Background jobs** (offer expiry, reminders, invoice PDFs, payouts) belong in **Cloud Tasks / Scheduler**, not inside request handlers.